Orange County Construction Accident Lawyers

 The Safety and Health Regulations address unique hazards and ensure safety at construction sites.
 Standards cover many processes in different phases of a construction project.
 These include the use of scaffolding, fall protection, excavation, ladders, and power tools.

 In general, employers are required to ensure a safe working environment, provide proper employee training, and comply with safety standards to prevent accidents and injuries.
 If they fail to do so, and you get injured as a result, reach out to our Orange County construction accident attorneys.
-We will help you prove that the responsible party failed to meet the standard of care required to prevent the accident.
+We may be able to prove that the responsible party failed to meet the standard of care required to prevent the accident.

 Common Safety Violations In Construction Zones